Melania Trump Jabbed With Disturbing Headlines Just As Her Popularity Rating Soars [Opinion]

 — Melania Trump (@FLOTUS) March 8, 2017

-Donald Trump appeared on The Howard Stern Show back in 1999, and during that show, they called Melania on the phone, who was dating Trump at the time.
-She was Donald Trump’s girlfriend, and he called her at the urging of Stern, according to the Elite Daily.
+Donald Trump appeared on the Howard Stern Show back in 1999 and during that show they called Melania on the phone, who was dating Trump at the time.
+She was Donald Trump’s girlfriend and he called her at the urging of Stern, according to the Elite Daily.

-Many famous and not-so-famous people who have been on Stern’s show get the same type of first-degree questioning that was given to Donald Trump and Melania, once they got her on the phone.
+Many famous and not so famous people who have been on Stern’s show get the same type of first degree questioning that was given to Donald Trump and Melania, once they got her on the phone.
 It is Howard Stern and that is what he does.
 He is sexually suggestive with most of his guests, but this is where he’s gained his fame as a shock jock.

 Melania Trump’s Approval Rating Is STAGGERING! https://t.co/RZ8m1IqIgV pic.twitter.com/Xi6ubYyr1L